What’s the difference between AR, VR, MR & XR?

-Virtual, mixed, augmented and extended reality, do you know the difference between each of them and their specific use cases?
-When you’re just starting out learning about the different virtual technologies it can be confusing defining what’s what, which is why we’ve created this blog post.
+AR, VR, MR & XR, do you know the difference between each of them and their specific use cases?
+When you’re just starting out learning about the different virtual technologies it can be confusing defining what sets them apart and more important how you can use them in real-world settings.

 We’ll clearly explain each technology so you can fully comprehend what they are and when they can be used so you can harness their full potential.
 So, first a brief explanation of each…